dataluscorp/browser/js/src/doc/Debugger/Debugger.Object.md

 about particular debuggee objects.

 JavaScript code in different compartments can have different views of the same object.
-For example, in Firefox, code in privileged compartments sees content DOM element objects without redefinitions or extensions made to that object's properties by content code.
-(In Firefox terminology, privileged code sees the element through an "xray wrapper".)
+For example, in Datalus, code in privileged compartments sees content DOM element objects without redefinitions or extensions made to that object's properties by content code.
+(In Datalus terminology, privileged code sees the element through an "xray wrapper".)
 To ensure that debugger code sees each object just as the debuggee would, each `Debugger.Object` instance presents its referent as it would be seen from a